-The Pension Fund's value decreased over the year by £95m (5%), £1.750bn to £1.657bn.
-The Fund value of the fund decreased due to the changes in global markets mainly caused by the war in Ukraine, high inflation, the Bank of England policy on interest rates, consumer spending and the reduction in treasury values.
+The Pension Fund's value decreased over the year by £95m (5%), £1.750bn to £1.655bn.
+The Fund value of the fund decreased due to the changes in global markets mainly caused by the war in Ukraine.

 INTRODUCTION

 The London Borough of Lewisham Pension Fund ('the Fund') is part of the Local Government Pension Scheme (LGPS).
 The Fund is a contributory defined benefit pension scheme administered by the London Borough of Lewisham to provide benefits to London Borough of Lewisham employees and former employees and admitted and scheduled bodies.
 These benefits include retirement allowances and pensions payable to former employees and their dependants, lump sum death gratuities and special short-term pensions.
 The Fund is financed by income from investments and contributions from employees, the Council and other admitted and scheduled bodies.